A Bounded Formulation for The School Bus Scheduling Problem: Literature Review

-Our work is related to machine scheduling problems that consider dependency among jobs, namely job priority.
-In these problems, jobs with higher priorities must start (or end) earlier than other jobs. \citet{ikura1986efficient} studies the batched scheduling problem where jobs in the same batch have the same priority.
-The SSP can be restated as a similar machine scheduling problem where routes in the same school have the same priority, and therefore, have to start at the same time.
-Our problem is also similar to the 1-dimensional bin packing (\citet{de1981bin}, \citet{scholl1997bison}) if we view routes as objects and buses as bins.
-The time window constraint on routes is equivalent to a constraint on objects' relative location within bins.
-We design a greedy algorithm for the SSP that is analogous to the first-fit algorithm (\citet{dosa2007tight}) and prove a constant approximation ratio for the algorithm.
+Our work is related to machine scheduling problems that consider job priorities.
+In these problems, jobs with higher priority must arrive (or end) earlier than others. \citet{ikura1986efficient} study the batched scheduling problem where jobs in the same batch have the same priority.
+A simplified version of the SBSP (where each route arrives exactly at the school's start time) can be restated as the batched machine scheduling problem where routes in the same school have the same priority.
+The SBSP is also similar in spirit to the 1-dimensional bin packing problem (\citet{de1981bin}, \citet{scholl1997bison}) where objects are bus routes, and bins are buses.
+The constraints on route arrival times can be transformed to constraints on objects' relative locations.